terbed/blog/_notes/cusum-filter.md

 This procedure would recommend an event any time $$S_t$$ exceeds a certain threshold $$h$$.
 This is designed to detect upside divergences as $$S_t$$ is zero floored.
 Every time $$S_t$$ exceeds $$h$$, we can flag an event and reset $$S_t$$ to zero.

-The concept of run-ups can be extended to run-downs,his way, we can detect significant events in the opposite direction as well.
+The concept of run-ups can be extended to run-downs, this way, we can detect significant events in the opposite direction as well.

 $$ S_t^+ = \max\left\{0, S_{t-1}^+ + y_t - \mathbb{E}_{t-1}[y_t] \right\} $$